BPMN-sw-evol/AmarraderoLlanero/README.md

 ## Introduction

-This is the repository of the case laboratory "MSG Foundation" used for academic purposes.
+This is the repository of the "MSG Foundation" case laboratory used for academic purposes.
+Here is the code needed to simulate the order taking process at the Amarradero Llanero.

 ### What does this repository contain?